Gemelovg/gemelovg.github.io/_tabs/about.md

 ### Analyst at HCL Mexico
 July 2016 — Present

-    • Creating Analysis and reports related to servers' utilization.
+    • Creating Analysis using SQL and Python  related to servers' utilization such as CPU, Memory and Network.
     • Working with stakeholders to understand requirements around new reports.
     • Maintaining global team to keep tasks organized and on track.
     • Produced documentation for for reports and solutions.